AlyssaLytle/comp283/docs/syllabus/index.md

 Lessons are graded for correctness and are due the day of release. (e.g. Monday's lesson is due by Monday night at 11:59 pm.)

-Quizzes are *timed* and must be done on the Friday of that quiz.
+Quizzes and the final exam are *timed* and must be done on the day of that exam.

 ## Class tools
 - [Class Website](https://alyssabyrnes.github.io/comp283/) - Bookmark this link!
 Lessons and important information will be posted here!